Get insider access

 Compared To Other Monitors

-The HP OMEN 27qs is a great gaming monitor with a 240Hz refresh rate, FreeSync VRR and G-SYNC compatibility, and smooth motion handling.
-It offers great value if you want a low-cost 1440p, 240Hz gaming monitor, so it's a cheaper alternative to more expensive options like the Dell Alienware AW2723DF and the Gigabyte M27Q X. However, there are some trade-offs for that, as it doesn't support compression, so you can only reach the max refresh rate with 8-bit signals and not 10-bit, and it can't downscale 4k signals from gaming consoles either, which those more expensive options can do.
-If you want a high refresh rate monitor strictly for PC gaming that won't break the bank, you'll be happy with this one.
+The HP OMEN 27qs is a decent PC gaming monitor with a 240Hz refresh rate, FreeSync VRR and G-SYNC compatibility, and good motion handling.
+It offers great value if you want a low-cost 1440p, 240Hz gaming monitor, so it's a cheaper alternative to more expensive options like the Dell Alienware AW2723DF and the Gigabyte M27Q X. However, there are some trade-offs for that, as it doesn't support compression, so you can only reach the max refresh rate with 8-bit signals and not 10-bit, and it has limited picture quality.

 See our recommendations for the best 240Hz monitors, the best budget and cheap gaming monitors, and the best 1440p gaming monitors.